diogoaurelio/schedoscopeWiki/Storage-Formats.md

 ## Using custom Hive SerDe

 Additionally, schedoscope provides a way to use custom Hive SerDes.
 We have seen that one can simply specify Json storage format and the SerDe will be automatically added.
-However, let us assume for the sake of explanation that one would like to use a different SerDe.
-Here is how one would do it:
+However, let us assume that, for the sake of explanation, one would like to use a different SerDe.
+Here is an example of how one could do it:

     storedAs(TextFile())
     rowFormat("com.amazon.elasticmapreduce.JsonSerde")